All Episodes

 This was not the pursuit of any journalists, even though Judith Miller spent some time in jail.

-This was this was a concerted effort.
+This was a concerted effort.

-We have to rely on Patrick Fitzgerald's own words in his closing argument.
+We have to rely on Patrick Fitzgerald's own words in his closing argument: there's a cloud over Dick Cheney.

 It's clear that's who he wanted.

-Valerie Plame will testify next week before lawmakers probing how the White House dealt with her identity.
+Now, get this: Valerie Plame will testify next week before lawmakers probing how the White House dealt with her identity.

-Uh also invited to testify before the House Oversight and Government Reform Committee is Patrick Fitzgerald.
+Also invited to testify before the House Oversight and Government Reform Committee is Patrick Fitzgerald.

-In a letter to the prosecutor, Waxman proposed a meeting with a ranking Republican Tom Davis of Virginia to discuss the terms of any testimony.
+In a letter to the prosecutor, Waxman proposed a meeting with ranking Republican Tom Davis of Virginia to discuss the terms of any testimony.

 I don't know why Fitzgerald would testify.

-I uh I this this hearing is taking place specifically precisely because the Democrats didn't get what they wanted out of this, which was Cheney.
+This hearing is taking place specifically precisely because the Democrats didn't get what they wanted out of this, which was Cheney.

-And they want Valerie Plame to come up there and continue the lie that she and her husband have been perpetuating that it was Cheney who set out to get them and ruin their lives.
+And they want Valerie Plame to come up there and continue the lie that she and her husband have been perpetuating, that it was Cheney who set out to get them and ruin their lives.

 When if anybody ruined her life, it was her idiotic husband for coming back and talking about all this in the New York Times and getting all of this started.

-So two things.
+So, two things.

 If there is a Republican on this committee with any brains and any spine and any onions, it is time to nail Valerie Plame and Joe Wilson and Waxman all at once with the contradictions and lies that are public from this couple already.